ionic-enterprise/tutorials/docs/native-solutions/identity-vault/angular/device-api.md

 - Enabling or disabling various functionality based on the capabilities of the device.
 - Setting the app to show the "privacy screen" when the app is being shown in the app switcher.
 - Progressively enhance the vault to use the most secure options available on the device.
-- Handle setting permissions on iOS devices that use Face ID.
+- Managing permissions on iOS devices that use Face ID.

 ### Enable / Disable Functionality